E-commerce

 Data hygiene

-Imported email lists: expected formats, hashing, traceable consents.
+Imported email lists: expected formats, hash, traceable consents.

 Server-side tracking

-Reduce browser signal loss: technical implementation should be planned with developers.
+Reduce browser signal loss: technical implementation to be planned with developers.

 CMP

-Consent management platform aligned with the site banner: same categories for comparable analyses.
+Consent management platform aligned with site banner: same categories for comparable analyses.

 Retention period

-Advertising event data: configure retention according to internal policy and law.
+Advertising event data: set retention according to internal policy and the law.

 iOS and SKAdNetwork